GregOSP/fuzzy-searchbox/README.md

   - 'preSelectedItem' should be set if there are events that pass an item selection into the FuzzySearchbox module from outside
   - This compenent requires an aria-label to be set
   - Optionally set 'placeholder' as text when the input box is empty
+  - Optional: set 'max-items-displayed' to limit the number of search results
+  - Optional: set 'show-default-results' to false to prevent the search results box from opening when the input is empty

 #Github
 ```